feature-image

 “They’re using him to promote it and using his name to get out there.
 He’s not fighting on that s—t, bro,” Brown said.
 “Even if that is signed and a done deal, I’m not gonna believe it until he’s inside the Octagon and a punch is thrown.”

 Alongside McGregor, almost everyone has thrown their names into the hat to be chosen for the White House card.
 Although Dana White has previously claimed they have started working on the card, only time will tell whether Conor McGregor is part of it.
-Who do you think he is fighting?
+Do you think he will be?